PER USE CASE

 With cloud services, companies can procure services on an on-demand, as-needed basis.
 If and when there’s no longer a need for a particular application or platform, the business can simply cancel the subscription or shut down the service.

 As the availability of cloud services continues to expand, so will their applications in the corporate world.
 Whether a company chooses to extend existing on-premises software deployments or move 100% to the cloud, these services will continue to simplify how organizations deliver mission-critical apps and data to the workforce.
-From content collaboration and access control for employees to app delivery management and virtual desktop solutions for IT, plus a vast array of options in between, cloud services are transforming how people work and the ways businesses operate.
+From application delivery to desktop virtualization solutions, plus a vast array of options in between, cloud services are transforming how people work and the ways businesses operate.